lightning/bolts/05-onchain.md

 ## Abstract

 Lightning allows for two parties (A and B) to make transactions off-chain, by both holding a cross-signed *commitment transaction*, which describes the current state of the channel (basically the current balance).
-This *commitment transaction* is updated everytime a new payment is made, and is spendable at all times.
+This *commitment transaction* is updated every time a new payment is made, and is spendable at all times.

 There are three ways a channel can end: